OscarLarm/Burger/reflections/oscar-journal.md

 ### 2024-10-04

 I sent a message in the group chat to see how it's progressing.
 We should try to meet up as a group this weekend to get things put together.
+I've previously used static data and sites just to test the functionality, so it will almost certainly need to be adjusted.